DNNCommunity/DNNDocs/content/getting-started/setup/upgrades/index.md

 Rename the `app_offline.htm` file to something like `app_offline.htm.disabled`.
 This will automatically bring the website back online.

 ## Step 6 - Initiate Upgrade
-Visit `http(s)://yourdomain.com/install/upgradewizard.aspx` to initiate the upgrade, you will be prompted to input valid Super User credentials to complete the upgrade.
+Visit `http(s)://yourdomain.com/install/upgradewizard.aspx` to initiate the upgrade.
+You will be prompted to input valid Super User credentials to complete the upgrade.

 ## Step 7 - Check for Errors
 Review upgrade results for any errors during the upgrade process.
 If no errors, proceed to the next step.